brightak/LiteSource/README.md

 Run it from your source folder to back everything up.

-Or run it from an empty folder and it will ask what folder to track.
+Or run it from an empty folder and tell it what folder to track.

+Rename it first and the repo folder will be renamed accordingly.
+It will ignore files that are identical to it.